Meal Prep

 Full meal prep

 Cook complete meals, portion them into containers, and refrigerate or freeze.
-This is the most hands-off approach during the week — just grab a container and reheat.
-Works best for lunches and meals where you don't mind eating the same thing multiple times.
+This is the most hands-off approach during the week.
+Just grab a container and reheat.
+Works best for lunches and meal prep ideas where you don't mind eating the same thing multiple times.

 Component prep (building blocks)

 Prepare versatile base components that mix and match into different meals throughout the week.
-This is the most flexible approach and prevents meal-prep fatigue from eating identical meals.
+This is the most flexible approach and the one I rely on most.
+It prevents meal-prep fatigue from eating identical meals.

 Common building blocks: